bunkerity/bunkerweb/docs/quickstart-guide.md

     systemctl status bunkerweb
     ```

-    If it's already running we can restart it :
+    If it's already running, we can restart it :
     ```shell
     systemctl restart bunkerweb
     ```